mmcc-xx/BirdCAGE/README.md

 problems and I'm trying to get to the bottom of that.
 - I just pushed new back end and front end images that provide a more robust mechanism for restarting tasks, and therefore loading preference and stream definition changes.
 More robust here means "doesn't break everyone's installs"
-- Added installation and usage documentation in the Wiki
-- Made it so you don't have the re-start the app for preferences or stream settings changes.
-You'll see a new button on both of those pages.
-Behind the scenes it stops and restarts the recording and analysis tasks.
-If you happen to hit that button just as a recording has begun, it could take up to the length of your recording length setting to restart.

 # BirdCAGE